benpaddlejones/Raspberry_HDMI_Tester/README.md

 >
 > Professional-grade testing tools on a simple SD card - no configuration needed.

 A complete HDMI testing suite that runs on Raspberry Pi.
-Flash it to an SD card, boot up, and instantly access professional test patterns, audio verification, and diagnostic tools.
+Flash it to an SD card, boot up, and instantly access professional test patterns and audio verification.
 Perfect for technicians, installers, trade shows, and anyone who needs reliable HDMI testing.

 ## What Is This?